C. K. G. Billings: Tryon Hall

 The entire driveway project took more than a hundred workers a year to complete, at the cost of $250,000, and raised the overall cost of the estate to more than $2 million.
 The Billings Arcade remains as part of Fort Tryon Park, as does part of the driveway, now used as a pedestrian path.
 Another remnant is a gardener's cottage, originally a gatehouse for the estate's upper entrance, now used for park offices.
 The gateposts of the driveway entrance were refurbished in 2017.
 The driveway no longer connects to the roadway that was once Riverside Drive and is now the northbound side of the Henry Hudson Parkway.

 Billings sold his Tryon Hall estate in 1917 to John D. Rockefeller Jr. The Billings family had already moved into a 21-room apartment on Fifth Avenue and 63rd Street, for which he paid $20,000 a year in rent.
-Rockefeller was assembling parcels, including the neighboring Hays and Shaefer estates for the creation of a park designed by the Olmsted Brothers, which he planned to develop and then give to the city - this eventually became Fort Tryon Park.
+Rockefeller was assembling parcels, including the neighbouring Hays and Shaefer estates for the creation of a park designed by the Olmsted Brothers, which he planned to develop and then give to the city - this eventually became Fort Tryon Park.
 He intended to tear down Tryon Hall but was held back by popular sentiment.
 During World War I, he offered use of the house to the US Government as a hospital, and was prepared to outlay $500,000 for the conversion, but this did not happen.
 There was also some discussion about it being used as the mayor's official residence, or using it as the site of a museum.
 The mansion was later rented to drug manufacturer Nicolas C. Partos of the Partola Manufacturing Company, at first for the summer of 1918, but then for several years.
 Partos and his family were still in residence when the building burned down on March 7, 1926.